Here's what you need to know...

-One of the best ways to waste your most important training opportunity – the one you have when you're just starting out, and the one you don't ever have again – is to make yourself believe that it isn't going to be hard.
+One of the best ways to waste your most important training opportunity - the one you have when you're just starting out, and the one you never have again - is to make yourself believe that it isn't going to be hard.

 If I had a thousand dollars for every squat I see in my gym done above parallel, I'd be a broke motherfucker.
 This is because we don't allow partial squats on the premises.